qe-collaborative-services/1115-hub/README.md

   possible in the ingestion process but all ingested resources can be exported into SQLite, MySQL, PostgreSQL, AWS Cloud, Azure Cloud, or other databases for portability.
-  - All ingestion is done using a relational database (DuckDB).
+  - All declarative ingestion is done using a relational database (DuckDB).
-  - Some structural validation is done using TypeScript (e.g. minimally validating the existence of specific sheets in an Excel workbook before ingesting so if a source document such as an Excel workbook is deemed invalid it's data is never read into the database).
+  - Some imperative structural validation is done using TypeScript (e.g. minimally validating the existence of specific sheets in an Excel workbook before ingesting so if a source document such as an Excel workbook is deemed invalid it's data is never read into the database).
   - Most structural validation of ingested CSVs and Excel workbooks is done using SQL (e.g. checking column names).
-  - All content validation is done using SQL (using CTEs).
+  - All declarative content validation is done using SQL (using CTEs) with an imperative TypeScript or external commands fallback.
+  - All declarative content anonymization can be done using SQL CTEs with an imperative TypeScript or external commands fallback.
-  - All content enrichment can be done using SQL whenever possible using CTEs but can fallback to TypeScript for anything that cannot be accomplished in SQL.
+  - All declarative content enrichment can be done using SQL CTEs with an imperative TypeScript or external commands fallback (e.g. running REST API to match patient IDs or facility IDs in an MPI).
-  - All content cleansing can be done using SQL whenever possible using CTEs but can fallback to TypeScript for anything too complex for SQL.
+  - All declarative content cleansing can be done using SQL whenever possible using CTEs with an imperative TypeScript or external commands fallback.
-  - All content transformations can be done using SQL (using CTEs).
+  - All declarative content transformations can be done using SQL (using CTEs) with an imperative TypeScript or external commands fallback.
-  - All error reporting is done using a database (for machine consumption) or Excel (for human consumption).
+  - All error reporting is done using a database (for machine consumption), via web browser or Excel (for human consumption).
   - All business reporting is done directly from within the DuckDB database or exported to SQLite for easy integration into other systems.
+  - Local business reporting may also be done using SQLPage, Jupyter notebooks, or other edge computing environments.
 - Flexible support for local, edge, server, cloud or hybrid models.
 No code changes should be required regardless of which deployment model is chosen.
   - _Local_ allows development on a laptop or any Windows, MacOS, or Linux